 (4) The gold molding.
 The ark was surrounded by a gold molding around it (Ex.
 37:2; 25:11).
 This is the crown of “the King of Kings” (Rev. 19:16).
 Does your worship celebrate Jesus as your King by submitting to His will in every aspect of your life?

 (5) The four gold rings.
 The ark also had four gold rings on each side to lift it up and carry it (Ex.
 37:3; 25:12).
 Four in the Bible corresponds to the earth.
 The water of life from the Garden of Eden also turned into four rivers (Gen. 2:10).
-Christ is the source of all life (Jo.
+Jesus is the source of all life (Jo.
 1:4; 11:25-26).
-Does your worship celebrate Christ as the one gives you life?
+Does your worship celebrate Jesus as the one gives you life?

 (6) The poles for carrying the ark.
 The ark had to be carried using two poles made of acacia / shittim wood.
 The poles were not to be removed (Ex.
 37:4-5; 25:14-15).
 The poles were meant to allow for the ark to be transported on the shoulders of men.
 If any person touched the ark, he would die because of his unholiness.
 Uzzah died after he touched the ark to keep it from falling off a cart (2 Sam.
 6:6-7; 1 Chr.
 13:9-14).
 The beginning of all knowledge is the fear of the Lord (Prov.
 1:7).
 Does your worship of Jesus include a reverent fear of His holiness and a hatred of evil?
 (Prov.
 8:13).